chazlarson/brick-finder/README.md

 That part *is* on Vonado:
 https://www.vonado.com/plate-2x2-one-hule-4-8-10247.html

-But the URL doesn't contain the BLID [or really anything one could use to match them], so it shows up here as "not found"
+But the URL doesn't contain the Bricklink ID [or really anything one could use to match them], so it shows up here as "not found"

 Currently no attention is paid to color.
 If you have two colors of the part in your list:
 ```